Bypassing Obfuscation: Ciphered Code Reverse Engineering

 Final Note

-It is relatively easy to reverse-engineer a .NET executable when its source code is not in hash form but deemed very complicated to decompile the source code, especially the commercial software that source code protects from being analyzes and further reverse-engineered.
+It is relatively easy to reverse-engineer a .NET executable when its source code is not in hash form but deemed very complicated to decompile the source code, especially the commercial software that source code protects from being analyzed and further reverse-engineered.
 In this article, we have done Reverse Engineering over a protected binary by deep analysis of both the obfuscated source code and MSIL assembly code.
 We've successfully modified the application to subvert authentication even without the password.
 So, this how-to modify any software executable even if the source code is obfuscated, or if its license is expired, we have lost the password or to subvert other functionality.